 This is probably the number 1 irritation when I was working in the corporate world.
 Often, digital marketing agencies failed to communicate their processes properly, didn’t bother to send over the monthly reports unless they were asked, or different members of their team provided different messages, signalling a lack of communication even within their own organization.

-If your prospective digital marketing agency exhibits these characteristics, be careful.
+If your prospective Singapore digital marketing agency exhibits these characteristics, be careful.
 It might not be easy to work with them later on.